NoahGrumman/PublicGoodsGame/README.md

 # Public Goods Game

 ## Purpose
 A behavioral econommics lab experiment to test the effect of social rewards on norm enforcement.
 The experiment will be run in Fall 2015.
-Built using [oTree](https://github.com/oTree-org/oTree), an open-source Python platform for building lab experiments (10x better than [zTree](http://www.ztree.uzh.ch/index.html)).
+Built using [oTree](https://github.com/oTree-org/oTree), an open-source Python platform for building lab experiments.

 ## Run locally
 Make sure that you have Python 2.7 installed, then [install oTree](http://otree.readthedocs.org/en/latest/setup.html).